-Are you a current classroom teacher … or hold at least a Bachelor’s Degree in Education?
-This program is a great opportunity for global teaching experience to enhance your career, while getting paid a cash stipend.
+Are you a current classroom teacher or hold at least a Bachelor’s Degree in Education?
+This program is an excellent opportunity for global teaching experience to enhance your career while getting paid a cash stipend.

-Go teach abroad this summer as a paid English teacher in Thailand with GeoVisions.
-Spending 5 weeks (including orientation) teaching in Thailand can enhance your teaching career.
-It is also an amazing opportunity to make a difference in the lives of others, while experiencing the rich culture of Southeast Asia.
-And think what you’ll bring back to your own classroom at the start of the school year in your home school.
+Teaching abroad in the summer is a fun way to be a paid English teacher in Thailand with GeoVisions Foundation.
+Spending 7 weeks (including orientation) teaching in Thailand can enhance your teaching career.
+It is also a fantastic opportunity to make a difference in the lives of others while experiencing the rich culture of Southeast Asia.
+Also, think about what you’ll bring back to your classroom at the start of the school year in your homeschool.

-These 10 positions each intake fill up around 6 months before the sessions begin.
-Since we use rolling admissions, you will want to secure a position as soon as possible.
+Since we use rolling admissions, you'll want to secure a spot as soon as possible.

 Not included.
 Teachers enter on the "O" visa.
 Visas can be taken care of in advance of arriving in Thailand.
 GeoVisions will supply you with the support documents to apply for your visa in advance.